As an Amazon Associate we earn from qualifying purchases.

 The number one challenge with the mojito is also its best quality: the muddled mint.
 Muddling is the act of pressing ingredients to release juices and oils for better transfusion of flavor into a drink.

-That said, most of us aren’t getting much practice in perfecting our muddling techniques.
+That said, many aren’t getting much practice in perfecting my muddling techniques.
 Also, having a muddler tool is not the most common kitchen tool to have, especially if you’re not regularly making cocktails.
 Your primary goal with the mint is to release the oils in the leaves without completely shredding them.

 - Never use fragile glassware.
 You want to use a sturdy glass if you are going to be applying pressure to it.
 Otherwise, you risk the glass shattering, and you’ll end up with glass shards in your drink.